 Afrocentric theories often do not support corruption when they are implemented and they also stress responsibility.
-The principle of Ujima, i.e. collective work and responsibility, demonstrates that businesses and corporations need not fear being overtaken by corruption by adopting a more Afrocentric paradigm Karenga (2008) stated:
+The principle of Ujima, i.e. collective work and responsibility demonstrate that businesses and corporations need not fear being overtaken by corruption by adopting a more Afrocentric paradigm as a guiding principle.
+Karenga (2008) stated: